dennzimm/npmrc-replace-env/README.md

 npx npmrc-replace-env
 ```

-This will generate a `.npmrc` file based on the configuration provided in a file named `.npmrc.config`.
+This will generate a `.npmrc` file (or override any existing `.npmrc` files) based on the configuration provided in a file named `.npmrc.config`.

 ## Configuration